markschl/uvsnake/README.md

 ./uvsnake --cores $cores unoise3 uparse
 ```

-However, it adds a few additional arguments to the `snakemake` call (always printed when executing): `--rerun-incomplete --use-conda --conda-prefix  ~/uvsnake/conda`, and others.
+Internally, a few additional arguments are added to the `snakemake` call (always printed when executing), the most important being: `--rerun-incomplete --use-conda --conda-prefix  ~/uvsnake/conda`.
 These make sure that Conda is always used, and the packages are installed at a common location `<user home>/uvsnake/conda`.

 ### Cluster execution